Residence Permit for Vocational Training (§16g AufenthG)

 Can I lose my residence permit?

 The Immigration Office can revoke your residence permit.
 Residence permits can be taken away if your employment contract is terminated and you are responsible for it.
-In such cases, contact a counselling centre in your area promptly.
+In such cases, it is advisable to contact a counselling centre in your area promptly.

 Where and how do I apply for a Residence Permit for Vocational Training?